gissf1/TrueNAS_SimplifySwap/README.md

 By default, a TrueNAS Scale system uses mirrored encrypted swap space on each disk of the volume selected in the configuration.
 This has been the default since at least 24.04 Dragonfish.
 On older systems with low memory, the load of doing constant encryption for swap can make the system unstable and nearly unusable.
 Furthermore, allowing striping (RAID0) instead of mirroring (RAID1) for swap should also significantly help swap performance, at the risk of system instability in the case of disk failure.

-This implementation is a rather simple script that checks if the default swap configuration is active, and, if so, live-replaces it without downtime to remove encryption and use the kernel's default RAID0 swap.
+This implementation is a conceptually simple script that checks if the default swap configuration is active, and, if so, live-replaces it without downtime to remove encryption and instead use the kernel's default RAID0 swap capability.
 This would need to be done on each startup since the startup scripts in TrueNAS Scale rebuild the swap configuration during boot if it isn't in the expected configuration.
 So the solution is to simply add a startup script in TrueNAS Scale's UI to call this script on startup to correct it later in the boot process.

 ### Setup